Foggalong/col-msda/README.md

-# col-msda
+# MSDA Materials

-Course materials for Mathematics, Statistics, and Data Analysis at the University of Edinburgh, Scotland. 🏴󠁧󠁢󠁳󠁣󠁴󠁿
+Mathematics materials for the _Mathematics, Statistics, and Data Analysis_ course at the University of Edinburgh's Centre for Open Learning.󠁳󠁣󠁴󠁿